Snocean/ProEnchanters/README.md

 If you find any issues feel free to join https://discord.gg/9CMhszeJfu and send a message in support.

+## Update 6.8
+- **Fixed (Hopefully)** Minimap button SHOULD NOW BE ABLE TO BE HIDDEN
+- **Modified** When the add-on attempts to open a new work order while one is already created and it displays a yellow message in the chat it should now check if it has sent this warning already or not and if it has then it will not repeat the warning.
+This is untested.
+- **New** Dangerous command "/peclearhistory" which will nuke the ProEnchantersTradeHistory table where all of the data of past trades are stored.
+You must do "/peclearhistory yes" to proceed, "/peclearhistory" by itself will only show a warning about the command.

+## Update 6.7.5 and 6.7.6
+- **New** Registered Minimap button through Ace3.0 so that it should interact better with other add-ons that manage minimap buttons
+- **Fixed** Minimap button should now be able to be hidden with "/pe minimap" again as well as ctrl+left click on the icon

 ## Update 6.7.4
 - **Fixed** Spell Power and Heal Power not working due to BLIZZARD ADDING A DOUBLE SPACE ON THEIR SIDE THANKS BLIZZARD THAT WAS HOURS WASTED ( FIX YOUR SHIT )
 - **Fixed** Debug level not working between separated LUA files, debug level is now a savedvariable that should reset to 0 on UI reloads